maina2/airbnb-clone-project/README.md

 Input Validation and Sanitization: Validates and sanitizes all API inputs to prevent injection attacks, such as SQL injection or cross-site scripting (XSS).
 This protects the database and application from malicious inputs, ensuring robust security across all features.

+CI/CD Pipeline
+Continuous Integration and Continuous Deployment (CI/CD) pipelines automate the process of testing, building, and deploying code changes, enabling faster and more reliable development cycles.
+For the Airbnb Clone Project, CI/CD pipelines ensure code quality, reduce manual errors, and facilitate seamless collaboration among team members by automating repetitive tasks and providing rapid feedback on code changes.
+They are critical for maintaining a stable, scalable application and enabling efficient delivery of new features and updates.
+Tools Used

+GitHub Actions: Automates workflows for running tests, linting, and deploying the application to staging or production environments, ensuring consistent and reliable builds.
+Docker: Packages the application and its dependencies into containers, ensuring consistent environments across development, testing, and production, and simplifying deployment processes.